Nuclear Codes by Jennifer Elster

-Watch a clip from Wake Up by Jennifer Elster at The Wake the F*ck Up Show at Signs and Symbols gallery in NYC
+Jennifer Elster The Division from The Wake the F*ck Up Show at signs and symbol gallery

 “A direct and ample warning aimed to help America face the dire times they are in and wake the f*ck up (not excluding myself).
 I offer a jolt to reality by reflecting reality.
 My work screams out from my semi-isolated world, attempting to penetrate a predominately-posed-awake, but actually (as we know) mostly-dormant America.
 The Wake the F*ck Up Show urges the viewer to act now during these times of utter corruption which, if neglected, could soon leave us bankrupt of our peace of mind, altogether.
 My work pleas for direct cultural shift and awareness amid masses of Americans who watch on with passivity as we lose further control.”